Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Limitations

 \section{Limitations}

-While the Value-Space Theory of Belief and Leadership offers a unified geometric account of influence, representational compatibility, and motivational alignment, several limitations warrant discussion.
+While the Value-Space Theory of Concepts and Meaning offers a unified geometric account of influence, representational compatibility, and motivational alignment, several limitations warrant discussion.

-\textbf{Abstraction and Idealization.} The model treats beliefs as vectors and interpretation as linear transformations.
-This provides analytic clarity but simplifies the nonlinear, context-dependent ways in which humans represent and revise beliefs.
+\textbf{Abstraction and Idealization.} The model treats concepts as vectors and interpretation as linear transformations.
+This provides analytic clarity but simplifies the nonlinear, context-dependent ways in which humans represent and revise concepts.
 Real cognitive processes exhibit hysteresis, ambiguity, framing effects, and associative structures that are not strictly linear.
-Thus, the framework should be understood as an idealized computational geometry of belief rather than a full psychological model.
+Thus, the framework should be understood as an idealized computational geometry of cognition rather than a full psychological model.

-\textbf{Linearity of Interpretation Maps.} Assuming linearity allows for elegant analysis of null spaces and compositional reachability.
+\textbf{Linearity of Interpretation Maps.} Assuming linearity allows for elegant analysis of null spaces and compositional reachability, and is motivated by converging evidence that conceptual representations behave in approximately linear ways (see Section~\ref{sec:RelatedWork} for a detailed justification).
 However, real interpretive processes in both humans and artificial agents involve thresholding, nonlinear gating, and context-sensitive modulation.
-Extending the framework to nonlinear or piecewise-linear maps may preserve interpretability while capturing richer cognitive dynamics.
+A piecewise-linear extension of the Local Coherence Theorem is discussed informally in Appendix~\ref{apx:LocalCoherence}, where the structural predictions of the framework---null-space annihilation and bounded round-trip distortion---are shown to survive piece-by-piece.
+A fully nonlinear treatment remains a direction for future work.

+\textbf{Valuation Function Specificity.} The formal results (Theorems~\ref{thm:MotiConv} and~\ref{thm:ConvHull}) are stated for a general valuation function but proved under the simplifying assumption that valuation reduces to a vector norm or component sum.
+Whether the results extend to broader classes of valuation functions—for instance, nonlinear or context-dependent evaluations—remains to be established.
+The current formulation thus applies most directly to settings where valuation is well-approximated by magnitude or weighted summation.

 \textbf{Dependence on Fixed Value Spaces.} Agents in the theory possess relatively stable value spaces, yet human values evolve through development, socialization, and emotional experience.
 Although persuasion matrices and convex-hull leadership model basis reshaping, the framework lacks a fully dynamical account of long-term value-space evolution.
 Incorporating temporal drift, cultural co-adaptation, or meta-learning processes is a direction for future work.